ErikBrorsson/MVDet/resources/logbook/paper1.md

 The above results show that mean-teacher self-training is a valuable UDA method for mv pedestrian detection, both when it comes to camera-rig adaptation and sim2real adaptation.

-# Ablations/analysis
+# Ablations
 Since my pseudo-label trick only works for some datasets, while standard pseudo-labeling is better on other datasets, I should show performance of both methods on all benchmarks.
 Otherwise, the user might question the necessity of my pseudo-label trick (perhaps it only works on 1 dataset?).

-For the other things: mean teacher, mvaug, persp sup, uda persp sup: it would be good to test these components on a single benchmark and then apply the most successful combination on all experiments.
+For the other things, that probably seems a bit more general (should work on all datasets): mean teacher, mvaug, persp sup, uda persp sup: it would be good to test these components on a single benchmark and then apply the most successful combination on all experiments.

 - no mean teacher (make pseudo-labels with student)
 - no self-training (use mean-teacher and potential extra training rounds to verify that this alone does not boost performance)